pbr4ne/there-was-time-now/README.md

 # There Was Time Now

-A game about "science" and "time".
+An incremental game about "science" and "time".

 Play it here: https://pbr4ne.github.io/there-was-time-now<br>